Komang Himalayan Darlarong Primary School

-In 2009, Christophe was tragically killed in a para-sailing accident in Pokhara, Nepal.
-His daughter in France tried to carry on funding the school but found it an impossibility while raising her own young family.
+In 2009, Christophe died in a para-sailing accident.
+His daughter tried to carry on funding the school but found it impossible while raising her own young family.
 For a period of time the school barely survived, somehow operating with only about half of the resources required.

 When I visited Komang in 2015 it was not operating.
 During that same year, a woman from Germany and a group from Sweden trekked the same route as ours and, after learning of the school’s situation, provided some funding.

 Altitude Project began helping in 2017.
 Along with the Tripod of Koma (Sweden), Hildegard from Germany and, of course, Peter Werth of Himalaya Currents who seems willing to help wherever extra support is needed, the school has relatively stable funding.